Last updated: May 5, 2026

 What to gather or know first.
 Keep every transition letter, last service agreement, worker pay record, and question about whether you want the CFSS agency model or budget model.

-5) Minnesota Paid Leave for working caregivers
+Minnesota Paid Leave for working caregivers

 What it is.
-Minnesota Paid Leave started benefits on January 1, 2026.
+Minnesota Paid Leave launched benefits on January 1, 2026.
 This is not the same as hiring a family member under Medicaid or Alternative Care.
 It pays the worker who needs time away from a job to care for a family member with a serious health condition.

 What to gather or know first.
-Have employer information, your own wage information, and provider certification ready.
+Have employer information, wage information, and provider certification ready.
 This program will not replace CFSS or CDCS, but it can keep a family from losing income while the long-term plan gets built.

 How to apply without wasting time